lokrau/GLAMICA/README.md

 ## Aria Client SDK (given by Meta Project Aria Team)

 The Aria Client SDK with CLI provides robust capabilities for creating computer vision and machine learning applications with Project Aria glasses.
+A example video of the GLAMICA application in use can be found [here](https://youtu.be/BfiTB2UJyzU).

 ## Usage: